-- 5.2 For 2019/20 the Head of Internal Audit's Annual reports state that based on the Internal Audit work undertaken, it is the Head of Internal Audit's opinion that they can provide Satisfactory Assurance that the system of internal control in place at both Adur District and Worthing Borough Councils for the year ended 31st March 2020 accords with proper practice, except for the control environment issues as documented in Appendix 1 to that report (See separate report on this agenda).
-The assurance is broken down further between financial and non-financial systems where the Head of Internal Audit has commented as follows: "Our overall opinion is that internal controls within financial and operational systems operating throughout the year are fundamentally sound." - 5.3 The following are extracts from the Head of Internal Audit's (Mazars) Internal Audit Annual Report.
+- 4.2 For 2016/17 the Head of Internal Audit's Internal Audit Annual reports state that from the Internal Audit work undertaken in 2016/17, it is the Head of Internal Audit's opinion that they can provide Satisfactory Assurance that the system of internal control in place at both Adur District and Worthing Borough Councils for the year ended 31st March 2017 accords with proper practice, except for the control environment issues as documented in Appendix 1 to that report (See separate report on this agenda).
+The assurance is broken down further between financial and non-financial systems where the Head of Internal Audit has commented as follows: "Our overall opinion is that internal controls within financial and operational systems operating throughout the year are fundamentally sound." - 4.3 For the 2016/17 Internal Audit Annual Report, the Head of Internal is also required to give an opinion on Information Technology Governance and in his report has stated "In our opinion the information technology governance of the Councils is adequate to support the organisation's strategies and objectives". - 4.4 The following are extracts from the Head of Internal Audit's (Mazars) Internal Audit Annual Report.